arshem/webNovelScraper/README.md

 - `createEpub(title, author, directory, sendUpdate)`: Compiles downloaded chapters into an EPUB.
 - `downloadChapters(title, author, startUrl, chapterRange, coverUrl, sendUpdate)`: Manages the download process for the chapters.
 - `getTitlePage(url, sendUpdate)`: Fetches the title page to extract novel metadata.
+- `extractChapterNumber(chapterText)`: Grabs the chapter number to write the files correctly.

 ## Example